 100% of your assessment will be through coursework.
 This could include essays, blogs, a reflective portfolio, self-reflective log, handouts, video presentation, mind maps, reports, a research proposal and a major project.
 You'll also get the chance to carry out an applied project in either a personal or professional setting, to give you experience of how positive psychology can be implemented in practice.

-You’ll choose four modules from the list of 12 available across Cambridge and Paris, including the module ‘Research Methods for Psychology (online)’.
-You'll also complete a major project.
+You’ll choose three modules from the list of 12 available across Cambridge and Paris.
+In addition you will complete an Introduction to Positive Psychology module (Paris or Cambridge), the ‘Research Methods for Psychology (online)’ module and a major project.

 Whichever course you pick, you’ll gain the theory and practical skills needed to progress with confidence.
 Join us and you could find yourself learning in the very latest laboratories or on field trips or work placements with well-known and respected companies.
 You may even have the opportunity to study abroad.

 Everything we do in the faculty has a singular purpose: to provide a world-class environment to create, share and advance knowledge in science, technology and engineering fields.
 This is key to all of our futures.

 You won't need to pay fees until you've accepted an offer to attend, but you must pay your fees up-front, in full or in instalments.How to pay your fees directly

 It’s important to decide how to fund your course before applying.
 Use our finance guide for postgraduate students to learn more about postgraduate loans and other funding options.

 We offer a fantastic range of ARU scholarships, which provide extra financial support while you're at university.
 Find out more about eligibility and how to apply.